 - you need to be currently undertaking the Higher School Certificate (HSC) or International Baccalaureate (IB) at a New South Wales high school, and

-- be studying the required HSC or IB subjects for the E12 course you want to enter, and
+- be studying any required HSC or IB subjects for the E12 course you want to enter, and

 - have the support of your school principal

 In addition, you need to be either:

 - studying at a high school that has been identified by the government as ‘low socioeconomic’ as listed on UAC's S01E list.

 - experiencing financial hardship at the time you apply for E12.
 If so, you will also need to complete a UAC Educational Access Scheme (EAS) application demonstrating your financial hardship, see page 15 of the EAS booklet.
 Please note that you will not be disadvantaged in your E12 application if you submit your EAS application after the E12 application closing date of 2 September.
 However, the University cannot make an unconditional offer (in January 2017) under E12 to conditional offer holders (those required to show financial hardship) unless their EAS application on the grounds of financial hardship is successful.